reynolds-nate/odin-recipes/README.md

 # odin-recipes

 ### Explaination
-This is a simple mutli page html site, witha homepage and links to multiple recipe pages.
+This is a simple mutli page html site, with a home page and links to multiple recipe pages.

 ### Skills Learned
 By completing this project I will have demonstrated the following: